 There may also be vehicle maintenance, insurance, and inspection requirements.
-For additional information, contact the State Patrol at (651) 405-6171 or the Mn/DOT Office of Freight and Commercial Vehicle Operations (651) 215-6330.
-Commercial Vehicle Operations Web site: www.dot.state.mn.us/cvo/index.html
+For additional information, contact the State Patrol at (651) 405-6171 or the Mn/DOT Office of Freight and Commercial Vehicle Operations at (651) 215-6330 or visit their Website at www.dot.state.mn.us/cvo/index.html.